 Illegally parked vehicles which require removal because they present a safety hazard (e.g., a vehicle that is parked in such a way that first responders cannot get past the vehicle, or it obscures a fire hydrant) will be done so at the owner’s or operator’s expense.

-After two warnings, repeat offenders of improperly parked vehicles may be issued a fine or the vehicle may be removed at the owner’s or operator’s expense.
+After two warnings per lot, repeat offenders of improperly parked vehicles may be issued a fine or the vehicle may be removed at the owner’s or operator’s expense.

 Sidewalks, Trails, and Other Vehicles: